kajitetsuya/kajitetsuya.github.io/index.md

 ### [Necessary and Sufficient Conditions for Convergence in Distribution of Quantile and P-P Processes in _L_<sup>1</sup>(0,1)](https://doi.org/10.48550/arXiv.2502.01254)

 > The necessary and sufficient condition for the empirical quantile process to converge in _L_<sup>1</sup> is given.
-In addition to the necessary and sufficient condition for the empirical cdf process to converge in _L_<sup>1</sup>, it requires local absolute continuity of the quantile function. (with Brendan Beare)
+In addition to the necessary and sufficient condition for the empirical _cdf_ process to converge in _L_<sup>1</sup>, it requires local absolute continuity of the quantile function. (with Brendan Beare)

 ### [Assessing Heterogeneity of Treatment Effects](https://doi.org/10.48550/arXiv.2306.15048)

-> Treatment effect heterogeneity is important in economics.
-We introduce bounds on two measures of heterogeneity that complement quantile treatment effects.
-The first measure is the subgroup treatment effect, which is the average treatment effect for the subgroup defined by a range of _Y_<sub>0</sub>.
-The second measure is the subgroup proportion of winners, which is the share of those whose _Y_<sub>1</sub> is greater than _Y_<sub>0</sub> in the same subgroup. (with Jianfei Cao)
+> We derive sharp bounds on the subgroup treatment effects and the subgroup proportions of winners, which complement the quantile treatment effects. (with Jianfei Cao)

 ### [Controlling Tail Risk Measures with Estimation Error](https://kajitetsuya.github.io/risk.pdf)

-> Financial risk control involves estimation of risk.
-If risk intends to control the probability of bad events, we construct a way to control the "true risk" exploiting the knowledge of estimation error.
-Such risk measures, named tail risk measures, include Value-at-Risk and expected shortfall.
-An empirical application controls expected shortfall in portfolio management. (with Hyungjune Kang)
+> Risk control with Value-at-Risk and expected shortfall bounds the probability of bad events.
+We construct a way to bound the "true probability" when a valid confidence interval is available for the risk measures. (with Hyungjune Kang)

 ### [Asymptotic Theory of _L_-Statistics and Integrable Empirical Processes](https://doi.org/10.48550/arXiv.1910.07572)

-> The main result of this paper has been generalized in "Necessary and Sufficient Conditions for Convergence in Distribution of Quantile and P-P Processes in _L_<sup>1</sup>(0,1)."
+> The main result of this paper has been generalized and is contained in "Necessary and Sufficient Conditions for Convergence in Distribution of Quantile and P-P Processes in _L_<sup>1</sup>(0,1)" with Brendan Beare.

 ## Publications